Main character index can be found here.

 - The Leader: Of the Ninth Cave.
 He was apparently a very skilled and popular leader, traits he passed on to his son.

-- The Lost Lenore: To Marthona.
-And Bodoa/SArmuna as well, as it turns out, though she doesn't learn of his death until years after the fact.
+- To Bodoa/SArmuna as it turns out, though she doesn't learn of his death until years after the fact.

-- Love Triangle: Was in one with Marthona and Bodoa.
+- Love Triangle: He was in one with Marthona and Bodoa.
 It's implied he loved them both and they considered a 'co-mating', but their Zelandoni spoke against it and Joconan ultimately picked Marthona.
-Bodoa wasn't happy.
+Bodoa]] [[Not Good with Rejection wasn't happy.

 - Posthumous Character: He's been deceased for over a decade by the main events of the series.

-- Anti-Villain: He's unpleasant to be around, but besides being unnecessarily hostile towards Ayla and Echozar, he never does anything really villainous or harmful to the protagonists and posesses sympathetic qualities.
+- Anti-Villain: He's unpleasant to be around, but besides being unnecessarily hostile towards Ayla and Echozar, he never does anything really villainous or harmful to the protagonists and possesses sympathetic qualities.

-- Berserk Button: Referring to him as a 'flathead' or even mentioning the Clan around him at all.
+- Berserk Button: Referring to him as a 'flathead' or even mentioning the Clan around him at all will send him into a truly frightening rage.

 - Child by Rape: His mother most likely was.